fontforge/designwithfontforge.com/en-US/Diacritics_and_Accents.md

 In FontForge's 'Element' menu, is a function called 'Build' that can be used to create accented characters, certain composite characters and some duplicate characters.
 To auto build accented characters FontForge uses the 'Element > Build > Build Accented Glyph' function.
 This function can also be performed with the keystroke 'ctrl + shift + a'.
 So, using the example of building the 'a acute' character (u+00e1) , we would need to have already created the lowercase 'a' (u+0061) and the 'acutecomb' glyph (u+0301).
 Then selecting the 'a acute' character slot and using the 'Element > Build > Build Accented Glyph' function, FontForge will place a reference to the lowercase 'a' glyph and a reference to the 'acutecomb' glyph into the 'a acute' character slot (see below).

-<p class="note">It should be noted here that if the glyph of a diacritic mark is not present in your font, then FontForge will instead use a similar spacing character in place.
-For example of the combining mark 'acutecomb' (u+0301)is not present, then FontForge will use the standard 'acute' (u+00b4) character when it automatically builds acute accented glyphs.
-If the 'acutecomb' is present, then FontForge will always use that, unless you specifically force FontForge to use spacing characters for building accented glyphs.</p>

 <img src="images/dia_auto_a_acute.png"/>

 This automatic placement of diacritic marks can be tuned by preferences, found in the 'accents' section of FontForge's preferences menu 'File > Preferences > Accents' (see below).